 Growth stage funds focus on companies that have a proven business model.
 These companies are either already profitable or offer a clear path to sustainable profitability.
 These investments tend to be in the $5-20 million range and are intended to help the company significantly increase its market penetration.

 The pool of potential venture capital investors is very robust for growth stage investments, with firms across the United States willing to participate in investment rounds at this stage.
 Growing trends in how quickly companies reach Unicorn status highlight the importance of investing in earlier stages.

 Buyouts and recapitalizations are becoming more prevalent for mature technology companies that are stable and profitable.
 In these transactions, existing shareholders sell some or all of their shares to a venture capital firm in return for cash.
 These venture capital firms may also provide additional capital to fuel growth in conjunction with an exit for some or all of the company’s existing shareholders.

 The returns a venture capital firm earns on its investments are generally referred to as its “gross returns.”
-Net returns, however, are what counts.
+Net returns, however, are what count.
 Net returns generally refer to the returns actually made by a VC fund investor.

-Your next fundamental decision along the decision tree is whether to make your own investment decisions or if you will invest in a VC fund.
-If you decide to “go it alone” you may want to join an angel group.
-But before you do, you need to ask yourself first if you are “cut out” to be an angel.
-If this is the way you decide to go, then you need to learn how to walk the walk of an angel investor.
+Your next fundamental decision is whether you will make your own investment decisions or you will invest in a VC fund.
+If you decide to go it alone, you may want to join an angel group.
+But, before you do, you need to ask yourself first if you are cut out to be an angel.
+If this is the way you decide to go, you need to learn how to walk the walk of an angel investor.

-If, on the other hand, you prefer to put your money in the hands of a professional to invest in VC, then you need to select that professional intelligently.
-Before you invest in any fund, it is very important to understand the legal relationship that will exist between you and the fund once you invest.
-To do this, you (and/or your lawyer and/or accountant) must review the fund’s limited partnership agreement.
+If, on the other hand, you prefer to put your money in the hands of a professional to manage investing in venture capital for you, you need to select that professional intelligently.
+Before you invest in any fund, it is important to understand the legal relationship that will exist between you and the fund once you invest.
+You, and/or your lawyer and/or accountant, must review the fund’s limited partnership agreement.

 With a Master’s degree in Journalism and extensive experience as a freelance writer and editor, Alicia has found success across genres including: news, business and finance, government/politics, faith and family as well as blogging.
 Share this page: